A complete walkthrough of working with Phrase as a product, localization, or translation project manager.

 To further improve the process and ensure that quality standards are met, make the most of Phrase’s automated quality and performance functions:

-Use Phrase’s Checks feature on any locales for which you want to flag up common problems like overly long wording, broken placeholders, and glossary misusage.
+Use Phrase’s QA feature (previously Checks) on any locales for which you want to flag up common problems like overly long wording, broken placeholders, and term base misusage.

-Establish character limitations for certain keys like CTA buttons or SEO metadata; insert dynamic content through placeholders, and set up glossaries of business-specific terms.
+Establish character limitations for certain keys like CTA buttons or SEO metadata; insert dynamic content through placeholders, and set up business-specific term bases.
 All with the peace of mind that Phrase will let you know if any of these extra instructions aren’t respected.

 If any issues come up, you can either stop translations from being saved (strict setting) or allow translators to still save their work with problems highlighted on the Issue List (moderate setting).

 Statistics are what inform a manager’s actions.
 With Phrase, you can keep an eye on your team members‘ performance and progress, including the amount of translated words, keys, and much more.
-Simply head over to your Project and click on the Reports tab.
-You can filter this information by Language, by user activity, by tag, etc. Find out more about Reports here.
+Simply head over to your Project and click on the Analytics (previously Reports) tab.
+You can filter this information by Language, by user activity, by tag, etc. Find out more about Analytics here.